 The expense of soliciting proxies will be borne by the Company.
 Proxies will be solicited by the Company primarily by mail, but may also be solicited personally and by telephone at nominal expense to the Company by directors, officers, and regular employees of the Company.
 In addition, the Company has engaged D.F.
 King & Co., Inc. at a cost of \$22,000 plus out-of-pocket expenses, to solicit proxies in the same manner.
-The Company will also request banks, brokerage houses, custodians, nominees, and other record holders of the Company's common stock to forward copies of the proxy soliciting material and the Company's 2015 Annual Report to the beneficial owners of such stock, and the Company will reimburse such record holders for their expenses in connection therewith.
+The Company will also request banks, brokerage houses, custodians, nominees, and other record holders of the Company's 2015 Annual Report to the beneficial owners of such stock, and the Company will reimburse such record holders for their expenses in connection therewith.